charlesglucas/rca/README.md

 An example with simulated images can also be found in the `example` folder.

 ## Changelog
 RCA++ is an extension of RCA which can be accessed [here](https://github.com/CosmoStat/rca).
-It adds the information from galaxies using the [sf_deconvolve](https://github.com/CosmoStat/sf_deconvolve) algorithm.
+It adds information from galaxies using the [sf_deconvolve](https://github.com/CosmoStat/sf_deconvolve) algorithm.